o3de/o3de.org/content/docs/user-guide/components/reference/atom/look-modification.md

 toc: true
 ---

-The **Look Modification** component allows you to apply a color grading post FX using a look-up table (LUT).
-Before the LUT is applied, the linear color values are altered using the transfer function chosen in "Shaper type".
+The **Look Modification** component allows you to apply a color grading post-processing effect using a look-up table (LUT).
+Before the LUT is applied, the linear color values are altered using the transfer function selected in the **Shaper Type** property.
 The colors are then un-shaped back into linear color.
 Any color values outside of the range of the shaper will be clamped.
-For low dynamic range content, typically the `Log2 48 nits` shaper should be used.
-For high dynamic range content, typically either the `Log2 1000 nits` or `PQ(SMPTE ST 2084)` shapers are used.
+For low dynamic range content, you should typically use the `Log2 48 nits` shaper.
+For high dynamic range content, you should typically use either the `Log2 1000 nits` or `PQ(SMPTE ST 2084)` shapers.

 ## Provider ##